Michelle Kosinski: Personal life

-In August 2013, Kosinski announced her engagement to retired investment banker and philanthropist Kimbell Duncan, a widower twelve years her senior.
+In August 2013, Kosinski announced her engagement to retired investment banker and philanthropist Kimbell Duncan.
 They married on August 9, 2014.
 The Times of London reported allegations about a 2018 "passionate affair [lasting] at least several months" with the UK's ambassador to the US, which "resulted in impressive scoops for Kosinski."
-Kosinski denied that the scoops originated with the ambassador, and hired a high profile British lawyer to combat reports of the affair.
+Kosinski denied that the scoops originated with the ambassador.

-Community

-Kosinski has volunteered for and supported numerous community organizations.
-She has sought out and highlighted innovative charitable work around the United States, as a regular contributor to Nightly News' "Making a Difference" series, which has in turn positively impacted those efforts.